 In order that your child’s memory stick is not lost or damaged, and to avoid the risk of transferring viruses in either direction, please email electronic projects such as PowerPoints to the office, who will then forward them to us to share with the class.

 You are invited

-This half term’s YAI will be on Friday 14th February, when you will be most welcome to come to join us for a session of science.
+This half term’s YAI will be on Friday 27th March, when you will be most welcome to come in to school to watch our class assembly.

 Helping in class

 We would welcome any help that you feel able to offer us, either regularly with reading, or as a ‘one off’ when you are able for special activities such as crafts or cooking – please contact us either directly or via the office.
 In line with the school’s Safeguarding Policy, please note that volunteers within the school community are subject to checks carried out by the DBS (Disclosure and Barring Service) and will be asked for references.